 Most curricula offer suggested areas of specialization or options in using electives.
-Course plans are available in the department or program offices or the McCormick Academic Services Office.
+Course plans are available in the department or program offices or the Office of Undergraduate Engineering.
 Alternately, self-designed plans worked out in consultation with a faculty adviser may be submitted.

 Students must meet both the school's and the major program's curricular requirements; the latter are listed in the major curricula sections in this chapter.
 Some curricula contain specializations or options to guide elective course choices.

 Taking courses regarded as duplicates will increase the number of requirements needed to earn a McCormick degree.
-(Contact the Undergraduate Engineering Office or see the McCormick website for a list.)
+(Contact the Office of Undergraduate Engineering or see the McCormick website for a list.)

-For further details about a program's options or specializations, consult its department coordinator, check with McCormick's Academic Services Office, or see the school's website at www.mccormick.northwestern.edu.
+For further details about a program's options or specializations, consult its department coordinator, check with the Office of Undergraduate Engineering, or see the school's website at mccormick.northwestern.edu.